Billi7676/abs_mn_install/Readme.md

 	bls generate

 You need to store these keys as they will be used later on the install script (masternode genkey and bls private key) and on protx cmd (bls public key).

+Now open the masternode configuration file from the control wallet (Tools > Open masternode configuration file) and configure the masternode using the example present in the file.

+You need the following information to create the masternode line, separated by one space:

+	- masternode alias
+	- vps ip and port
+	- masternode private key
+	- transaction id
+	- output index

+Example line:

+	MN1 207.246.76.60:18888 93HaYBVUCYjEMeeH1Y4sBGLALQZE1Yc1K64xiqgX37tGBDQL8Xg 2bcd3c84c84f87eaa86e4e56834c92927a07f9e18718810b92e0d0324456a67c 0

+Save this file and enable masternode tab in your ABS control wallet (Setting > Options > Wallet > Show mastenodes tab)

+Restart your Absolute wallet, the look for masternode alias just created above in masternode tab, select it from the list and click Start Alias button (before starting your node you should check that vps cold node is synced too).

 <br />